Nerdmaster/terminal/README.md

 user in an asynchronous way while still having niceties like a command history and special key handling (e.g., CTRL+U deletes everything from the beginning of the line to the cursor).
-Specific needs can be addressed by wrapping this type with another type, such as the Prompter.
+Specific needs can be addressed by wrapping this type with another type, such as the AbsPrompt.

 Internally uses KeyReader for parsing keys from the io.Reader.